 Gross Domestic Product (GDP) by State

-Real GDP increased in all 50 U.S. states and the District of Columbia in Q3 of 2020.
-According to the U.S. Bureau of Economic Analysis the real GDP for the U.S. as a whole increased at an annual rate of 33.4%.
-The real GDP by state increased at an annual rate ranging from 19.2% in D.C. to 52.2% in Nevada.
-In Q2 of 2020, all 50 states and D.C. saw significant decreases in real GDP ranging from -20.4% in D.C. to -42.2% in Hawaii and Nevada.
+Real GDP increased in most states and the District of Columbia in Q4 of 2022.
+According to the U.S. Bureau of Economic Analysis the real GDP for the U.S. as a whole increased at an annual rate of 2.6%.
+The real GDP in individual states increased at an annual rate ranging from 175 in Texas to 0.3% in Michigan, and Maryland.

-The ten states with the largest GDPs (in millions of dollars) are
+The ten states with the largest 2022 Q4 GDP (in millions of dollars) are